ksharo/cs-546/README.md

 ### Running the Application
 ---
+#### Prepping
-In order to run this application, if you have npm installed, use the following commands:
+In order to run this application, if you have npm installed, use the following command:

 `npm i`

+#### Seeding
+To seed the application, we have provided the DB_dump directory.
+This contains 3 json files, one for each of our collections.
+In order to use these files, open up compass and create a database called what2watch.
+Next, make three empty collections: users, reviews, and shows.
+Then import these json files into their appropriate collections and you're ready to go!
+#### Alternative (slow - not recommended!):

 `npm run seed`

-*Note: this will take a moment, as seeding with 150 tv shows, 150 users, and several hundred reviews is a lot of work for our server*
+*Note: this will take a moment, as seeding with 150 tv shows, 150 users, and several hundred reviews is a lot of work for our server.
+If it gets stuck adding reviews, that's okay, just CTRL+C to stop it.
+Sometimes Mongo gets a broken pipe when our seed file runs, another reason to use the DB dump instead! *

+#### Starting

 `npm start`